 F Visas (Curricular Practical Training, Optional Practical Training)

 F visas are primarily for academic students and are more intended for use with internships.
-Students can work as long as the course of study is maintained and must work on campus during the first year.
+Students can work as long as the course of study is maintained.
+However, they must work on campus during the first year.
 After the first year, students can work in Curricular Practical Training (CPT) or Optional Practical Training.
-Businesses can hire an intern after the visa expires, but the intern will need to ensure they begin applying for a new visa before the F visa expires.
+Businesses can hire an intern after the visa expires, but the intern must ensure they begin applying for a new visa before the F visa expires.

 H-1B Visa

-An H-1B Visa is for professionals in a specific field or academic field with expertise with a bachelor’s degree or equivalent work experience where a US employee could not be placed.
+An H-1B Visa is for professionals in a specific field or academic field with expertise.
+They should have a bachelor’s degree or equivalent work experience where a US employee could not be placed.
 This type of visa is in high demand, and there is a cap on how many visas can be issued annually.
 Employers must also prove there is a lack of qualified applicants in the field to qualify.

 Specific record-keeping requirements and compliance rules regarding pay levels and job postings exist.
 A business can hire an H-1B holder working for another employer by becoming a “sponsoring employer.”
 The employer will need to follow the compliance requirements for the H1-B visa.